aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/task-table-management/configuring-tables/_index.md

 ### Q: How can I get support for Aspose.Tasks?
 A: Visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for any assistance or queries.
 ### Q: Where can I find more examples and documentation?
-A: Refer to the official [Aspose.Tasks .NET documentation](https://reference.aspose.com/tasks/net/) for detailed information.
+A: Refer to the [Aspose.Tasks .NET documentation](https://reference.aspose.com/tasks/net/) for detailed information.
 ### Q: Is there a free trial available?
 A: Yes, you can explore the free trial version [here](https://releases.aspose.com/).
 ### Q: Where can I purchase Aspose.Tasks?